Jomonsugi/bgg-exploration/README.md

 ### Natural Language Processing
 I did want to diversify the output results, with a goal of hopefully making my recommendations more interesting for users.
 Each game on BGG has a description attached to it I decided to use natural language processing techniques see if I could find categories of games.
 I used a combination of spaCy, Sk-learn, and NLTK to preprocess the data.
 I filtered out HTML content, removed conventional stop words (and later custom stop words that I found to be domain specific), tokenized, lemmatized, and then transformed all documents to a Tf-idf matrix.
 From there I started with LDA to look at possible clusters among board game descriptions, using a package called ldaviz to explore my output.
 Through many iterations I found LDA grouped a large metatopic that I could just call "board gaming" and smaller topics that overlapped each other.
 I moved to non-negative matrix factorization and immediately found better results.
 NMF, grouped the game descriptions into intuitive and helpful thematic groups.
 After testing through options, I settled on grouping games into eight topics.
 I then went back to my results from my ALS model and setup a script to check the top 8 suggested games for these topics (representing categories of games).
 If any of the topics were not present I pulled the closest ranked game marked with the topic into the top eight as a way of diversifying the users recommendations.

-Here is an example of one topic gained from NMF topic modeling which I called "resource management games"
+Here is an example of one topic produced from NMF topic modeling which I called "resource management games"

 <img src='https://github.com/Jomonsugi/bgg-exploration/blob/master/plots/documents_basisW1.png?raw=true'>